 - " If the coolant level does not match the specified value: - Correct the coolant level.

-Mount the cap of the compensating tank.
+- Mount the cap of the compensating tank.

-- Remove radiator cap 2. - Check the antifreeze in the coolant.
+- Remove radiator cap 2.

-- " If the antifreeze in the coolant does not match the specified value:

-- Correct the antifreeze in the coolant.
+- Check the antifreeze in the coolant.

-- Check the coolant level in the radiator.
+- Correct the antifreeze in the coolant. - Check the coolant level in the radiator.

 The radiator must be filled completely.